Largetooth sawfish

 The largetooth sawfish (Pristis pristis, syn.
 P. microdon and P. perotteti) is a species of sawfish in the family Pristidae.
 It is found worldwide in tropical and subtropical coastal regions, but also enters freshwater.
 It has declined drastically and is now critically endangered.

 A range of English names have been used for the species, or populations now part of the species, including common sawfish (despite it being far from common today), wide sawfish, freshwater sawfish, river sawfish (less frequently, other sawfish species also occur in freshwater and rivers), Leichhardt's sawfish (after explorer and naturalist Ludwig Leichhardt) and northern sawfish.

 Taxonomy

-The taxonomy of Pristis pristis in relations to P. microdon (claimed range: Indo-West Pacific) and P. perotteti (claimed range: Atlantic and East Pacific) has historically caused considerable confusion, but evidence published in 2013 revealed that the three are conspecific, as morphological and genetic differences are lacking.
-As a consequence, recent authorities treat P. microdon and P. perotteti as synonyms of P. pristis.

-Based on an analysis of NADH-2 genes there are three main clades of P. pristis: Atlantic, Indo-West Pacific and East Pacific.
+Historically, the taxonomy of P. pristis, in relation to P. microdon (claimed range: Western Indo-Pacific) and P. perotteti (claimed range: Atlantic and Eastern Pacific), has caused considerable confusion; evidence published in 2013 revealed that the three are conspecific, as morphological and genetic differences are lacking.
+As a consequence, recent authorities treat P. microdon and P. perotteti as synonyms of P. pristis; based on genetic analyses of NADH-2 genes, there are three main clades of P. pristis: Atlantic, Indo-West Pacific and East Pacific.

-Its scientific name Pristis (both the genus and specific name) is derived from the Greek word for saw.
+The scientific name Pristis (both the generic and specific names) is derived from the Greek word for "saw".